E-Zijlstra/ez-volume-normalizer/README.md

 - Power on/off
 - Soundcard selection
 - Device info and volume reported by the device
-- Attenuation adjustment: Final stage adjustment.
-At 50% it wil send -3dB to your soundcard instead of -6dB.
+- Volume adjustment: At 50% it wil send -3dB to your soundcard instead of -6dB.
-  Can be used to preserve some of the original dynamics.
+  Can be used to retain some of the original dynamics.
+  This is done in the last stage, so visually you won't see any difference.
 - Presets

 ### Level meters